Breaking down the Big 12 basketball race, each team's chances | NCAA.com

 Kansas

-Remaining games: 4 (Feb.
-25 vs. Kansas State; March 2 at Oklahoma State; March 5 at Oklahoma; March 9 vs. Baylor)
+Remaining games: 3 (March 2 at Oklahoma State; March 5 at Oklahoma; March 9 vs. Baylor)

 Kansas is only 2-7 on the road this season, a troubling number as the Jayhawks can't rely on Allen Fieldhouse the rest of the way.
-Of course, they do get K-State at home on Monday night.
-However, KU's brutal loss at Lubbock on Saturday is a major dent in its pursuit of a 15th straight title.
-If Kansas now goes 0-2 against K-State, uh oh.
+Of course Kansas did just that on Monday, as it beat leader K-State 64-49.
+Bill Self is now 29-0 at home at KU on Big Monday.

-The Jayhawks stand in a third place tie with Baylor at 9-5 in conference play now, two games behind the first-place Wildcats.
+The Jayhawks are one game behind K-State, with the two rivals splitting the season series.
+Kansas will be favored in its last three games, but it will need both K-State and Texas Tech to slip up, as the Jayhawks are one back in the loss column to both.

-KU is also likely going to lack depth going forward, so the growth of freshmen Ochai Agbaji and Devon Dotson will be key.
+The growth of freshmen Ochai Agbaji and Devon Dotson will be key in the final three games.

 NAISMITH AWARD: Midseason Top-30 list